I love this DIY by Honestly WTF so I have to share it with you. I def will try to make this one myself. Keep you posted with what I come up with.

 Enjoy!

-Posted by from the blog Honestly WTF
+Posted by Erica from the blog Honestly WTF

 A couple summers ago, we stocked up on brass washers to make friendship necklaces.
 A year later, hex nuts became short in supply thanks to the hex nut bracelet.
 Today we’re all about compression sleeves, which are conventionally used in plumbing but also make for the perfect component for these statement necklaces.
 Striking, colorful, and fun, this tutorial won’t be able to keep you too far away from your local hardware store!